ronsala/trivia-trader-backend/README.md

 ## Trivia Trader

-Trivia Trader is the place to play trivia games on many subjects.
+TriviaTrader is the place to play trivia games on many subjects.
 You can also make your own games to stump your friends and people all over the world.

 A user is able to: